 '''

-catalogUiTiles:

 tile1:

 title: Tile 1

 description: This is the first tile with ID tile1

 tile2:

 title: Tile 2

 description: This is the second tile with ID tile2

 '''

-catalogUiTile.{tileId}.title
+• catalogUiTile.{tileId}.title

-Specifies the title of the API services product family.
-This value is displayed in the API catalog UI dashboard as the tile title.
+This parameter specifies the title of the API services product family.
+This value is displayed in the API Catalog UI dashboard as the tile title.

-catalogUiTile.{tileId}.description
+• catalogUiTile.{tileId}.description

-Specifies the detailed description of the API Catalog UI dashboard tile.
-This value is displayed in the API catalog UI dashboard as the tile description.
+This parameter specifies the detailed description of the API Catalog UI dashboard tile.
+This value is displayed in the API Catalog UI dashboard as the tile description.